 Attendants could include: Persons interested in learning about our judicial system, Educational Leaders/Teachers, Civic Leaders, Community Leaders, Religious Leaders, Members of the Media or Business Owners/Leaders.

 Why Should I Attend?

-- Qualified applicants must commit to attending six of the seven of the classes
+- Qualified applicants must commit to attending six of the seven available classes.

 Accepted applicants will be notified by email.

 Spaces are limited and will be given on a first come/first served basis.

 You can complete the application and submit via email or mail.
 A completed registration application along with the required $25 program fee (check or money order made payable to Justice Initiatives, Inc.) must be submitted to:

 Trial Court Administrator's Office

 Charlotte, NC 28202

 Confirmation of your acceptance will be sent to you via email.